Homemade Basil Pesto Recipe

 Toasted pine nuts in small skillet next to fresh basil.

-1. Process Ingredients.
-Using a food processor fitted with an s-blade, process the pine nuts, basil, garlic, and parmesan with the salt, pepper and lemon juice until broken down and well combined.
+1. Process ingredients.
+Using a food processor fitted with an s-blade, process the pine nuts, basil, garlic, and Parmesan with the salt, pepper and lemon juice until broken down and well combined.

 Ingredients for basil pesto in food processor before processing together.